alphagov/govuk-frontend/src/components/cookie-banner/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## If you are using Nunjucks

-To use a macro, follow the below code example:

-    {% from "cookie-banner/macro.njk" import govukCookieBanner %}
-    {{ govukCookieBanner(
-      classes='',
-      cookieBannerText='GOV.UK uses cookies to make the site simpler. <a href="https://www.gov.uk/help/cookies">Find out more about cookies</a>'
-      )
-    }}

-Where the macros take the following arguments

 ## Component arguments

+If you are using Nunjucks,then macros take the following arguments

 <div>